aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to PPSM in Android Apps or Online App" h2="WORDML to PPSM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature allows you to convert documents from one format to another, such as WORDML to PPSM.
+This is useful for applications that require documents to be in a specific format, or for applications that need to be able to read documents in multiple formats.

+<h2>How Aspose.Total Helps for WordML to PPSM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert WORDML file to PPSM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert WORDML file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPSM.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert WORDML file to PPSM, you can first use document manipulation API Aspose.Words for Android Java to convert WORDML file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPSM.

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to create, edit, convert, and manipulate documents in various formats.
+It includes APIs for Word, Excel, PowerPoint, PDF, and other file formats.
+The APIs are easy to use and can be integrated into any Android application.

+The Aspose.Words for Android Java API allows developers to convert WORDML files to HTML.
+This API provides a range of features, such as the ability to read and write documents in various formats, convert documents from one format to another, and manipulate documents in various ways.

+The Aspose.Slides for Android Java API allows developers to create a new Presentation, write HTML content in it, and save it as PPSM.
+This API provides a range of features, such as the ability to create, edit, and manipulate presentations in various formats.
+It also provides the ability to add text, images, shapes, and other elements to presentations.

+By using Aspose.Total for Android via Java, developers can easily automate the document conversion process in their Android applications.
+This suite of APIs provides a comprehensive set of features for creating, editing, converting, and manipulating documents in various formats.
+It is an ideal solution for developers who need to add a document conversion feature to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}